 Bihinga Wetland Rwanda: Best Spot for Birdwatching & Eco Travel

-If you’re planning a trip to Rwanda and want to experience more than just gorilla trekking and safaris, then Bihinga Wetland near Musanze is a must-visit.
-This unique swampy habitat is a paradise for birdwatchers and nature lovers, offering a rare glimpse into Rwanda’s rich biodiversity and community-led conservation efforts.
+If you’re planning a trip to Rwanda and want to experience more than just gorilla trekking or safaris, then Bihinga Wetland near Musanze is a must-visit.
+This beautiful, community-protected swamp is a haven for birdwatchers, nature enthusiasts, and anyone passionate about eco-tourism and conservation.

 What is Bihinga Wetland?